 "I am your guide," he said, directing his gaze at Zuko.
 "And your link to the past."

 Katara wasn't sure what he meant by that, but then she hadn't been sure of anything since she arrived here.
-Zuko didn't seem to understand either, because even though he was incorporeal she could see his brow furrowing in a vain attempt to decipher Roku's words.
-But neither had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.
+Zuko didn't seem to understand, either.
+Even though he was incorporeal, she could see his brow furrowing in a vain attempt to decipher Roku's words.
+However, neither had the time to ask questions before the Avatar was flourishing his arm, pointing to the stone path ahead.

 "In order to reach your destination, you both must journey down the path of the past."
 His eyes were on Zuko again, who only looked away, but Katara could not remain as reticent as her companion.

 "What's at the end of this path?" she asked.
 "What's our destination?"

-Roku smiled, tucking his arms back into his sleeves.
-"At the end of this road lies the palace of Varuna, god of the underworld, and the only spirit who can grant a departed soul's return to the living world.
-However, keep in mind that you have but two options to consider before you take this path: to go forward or turn back.
+"However," Roku added ominously, "keep in mind that you have but two options to consider before you take this path: to go forward or turn back.
 Turn back and you, Katara, will be returned to the land of the living."
-His gaze fixed on Zuko now.
+His gaze was fixed on Zuko now.
 "And you, Zuko, will be sent back to the meadows of purgatory."

 Katara let out a sigh of relief at this.
 That didn't seem so bad.
 Then she felt the Avatar's eyes on her again and she froze.

 He paused, giving her a look that wordlessly asked her if she understood, and she nodded mutely.

 "Good.
 I will give you time to discuss the matter."

 "I don't want to face my past," he said lowly, his eyes darting to the stone path ahead.
 "And I don't want you to have to face it, either."